theo1893/excelstreamer/README.md

 ![excel_writer](./assets/excel_writer.png)

-To driver an Excel Writer, we need prepare two things:
+To drive an Excel Writer, we need prepare two things:

 * The input raw data in **json string**
 * Predefined configuration determining how to format the data and where to put them